Witney Town F.C.: 2024–present

 Witney Town played their first game, a preseason friendly with Didcot Town, on Saturday 3 August 2024.
 They lost 6–1, but Harry Furlong scored the team's first goal of their new era in the second half.
 On 18 January 2025, they reached the Oxfordshire Charity Cup final, beating KEA 4–0 away in the semi-final.
 On 23 April, a 4–3 win at East Oxford F.C. clinched the Oxfordshire Senior League Division 2 title for Witney, their first championship at any level since 1978.
 With it, the club secured promotion to Division 1 of the Senior League.

+The following season (2025–26), not only did Witney win promotion (as champions) again, this time to the Premier Division of the Oxfordshire Senior League (the bottom rung of the Football League pyramid), but they also completed the "double" on 2 May 2026 when a 5–2 extra-time victory over Dorchester F.C., played at Kidlington's ground, secured them the Ben Turner Cup.
+They had come back from being 2–0 down at half time to level the tie at 2–2 at full time and take it into extra time.

+On 25 August 2026, four days before the start of the 2026–27 season, it was announced that the first-team management team of Ben Reardon, Steve Potts and Ashley Edwards had left to join Witney's ground-share neighbours North Leigh F.C., where Ben Reardon had played during his career.
+On 17 September 2026, former Swindon Town academy and Witney player Shaun Wimble was announced as the new first team manager.